ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 !!! caution "Deleting content types"

-    You can delete a content type only when there are no Content items that belong to it.
+    You can delete a content type only when there are no content items that belong to it.
-    This also includes Content items in the Trash.
+    This also includes content items in the Trash.

 1\.
 In the left panel, go to **Content** -> **Content types**.
 Then select a content type group by clicking its name, for example, **Content**.